STUDIO T'ALYNE

 10"x10"x2"

 I am interested in exploring the notion of Time Portals.
 Addressing it is a doorway, gate, or entrance, especially a large and imposing one.
 During my time exploring and reflecting, the portal also becomes any point or place of entry, as one where nerves, vessels, enter an organ.
 Portals can represent vortices of energy, which allow matter to travel from one point in time to another.
 One obvious reason to linger in a portal is to give one the enjoyment and peace of being transported to another world.
-See Blog for interesting article about Time Portals.

 Rain Collection